shyndman/wildcard-mcp/README.md

 # Wildcard MCP

-An MCP server that provides true randomness to break LLM output patterns.
+An MCP server that provides true randomness to expose new output pathways in LLM conversations.

-LLMs tend to gravitate toward common outputs — ask for a "random name" and you'll get one of the same 10 names every time.
-Wildcard injects actual randomness by selecting from user-provided lists.
+LLMs tend to gravitate toward common outputs — ask for a "random name" and you'll get one of the same 10 names every time, even with a random seed.
+Wildcard injects actual randomness by selecting from user-provided lists, opening up output pathways that would otherwise remain unexplored.

 ## Setup